Regularity of quotients of Drinfeld modular schemes: Regularity of moduli of level

 Let $U \subset \Spec A$ be an open subscheme.
 Let $\cM_{N, U}^d$ denote the functor

 that sends a $U$-scheme $S$ to the set of isomorphism classes of Drinfeld modules of rank $d$ over $S$ with structure of level $N$.

-\begin{prop} Let $N$ be a nonzero finitely generated torsion $A$-module. \begin{enumerate} \item Suppose $N$ is a finitely generated $A$-module and $|\Supp N| \ge 2$.
+\begin{prop} Let $N$ be a nonzero finitely generated torsion $A$-module. \begin{enumerate} \item Suppose $|\Supp N| \ge 2$.
 Let $U \subset \Spec A$ be an open subscheme.
 Then the functor $\cM_{N,U}^d$ is representable by a regular affine $U$-scheme. \item Let $Z \subset \Supp N$ be a nonempty subset.
 Let $U \subset \Spec A \setminus Z$ be an open subscheme.
 Then the functor $\cM_{N,U}^d$ is representable by a regular affine $U$-scheme. \end{enumerate} \end{prop} \begin{proof} The representability and regularity can be proved in a manner similar to the case of structure of level $I$ as in the proof of \cite[p.576, Prop.
 5.3]{Drinfeld}. \end{proof}